neocotic/europa/README.md

 * [node-europa](https://github.com/neocotic/europa/tree/main/packages/node-europa)

 The `europa` and `node-europa` packages are the most important as those are used to convert HTML into valid Markdown in the browser and [Node.js](https://nodejs.org) environments respectively.

-A CLI is also provided by the latter package.
+The `europa-cli` package provides a useful CLI.

 ## Bugs